Women's History Month 2025 Teaching Resources

 The International Day of the Girl Child, on the other hand, is not celebrated until October 11 — the birthday of former First Lady Eleanor Roosevelt.

-Chosen by the National Women's History Alliance, the 2024 theme was picked to "recognize the example of women who are committed to embracing everyone and excluding no one in our common quest for freedom and opportunity."
+Chosen by the National Women's History Alliance, the 2025 theme was picked to "celebrate the influence of women who have dedicated their lives to education, mentorship, and leadership."

 What Do You Teach in Women's History Month?